xraystyle/rename-colons/README.md

-Recursively find and rename files and folders that match a specific pattern
+Recursively find and rename files and folders that match a specific pattern.
 -------------------------------------------------------------------------------

 This is a script I wrote to solve a specific problem.
 I have a file server on which there were a number of files and directories that contained colons in the names.
 Some were nested within others.